32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 Frailty Prevention and Intervention Strategies Include Diet and Exercise

-Because frailty can be present in normal weight, overweight, or obese individuals, sudden weight loss is the best predictor for sarcopenia, frailty, and ultimately mortality.
+Because frailty can be present in normal weight, overweight, or obese individuals, sudden weight loss is the best predictor for sarcopenia, frailty, and ultimately premature mortality.
 Spotting the sudden weight loss and starting lifestyle interventions can prolong life and increase quality of life.

 At the moment, the recommended diet is a Mediterranean-style diet because studies have demonstrated a positive impact on inflammation, chronic diseases, and cognition.
 Because not all elderly people will accept a Mediterranean diet, similar culturally-appropriate diets such as the DASH diet are good choices as well.

-Starting an Exercise Regime Improves Quality of Life Tremendously
+Starting an Exercise Regime Improves Quality of Life Tremendously At all Ages

 Starting an appropriate exercise program is essential for increasing strength and reversing frailty.
 Studies evaluating exercise programs for frail people have shown to be very successful in reversing frailty and increasing independence.